 Dr. Robina Boehnke, Chartered Counselling Psychologist

-I am a Chartered Counselling Psychologist in private practice based in Broughty Ferry (Dundee) and York.
+I am a Chartered Counselling Psychologist in private practice based in Broughty Ferry (Dundee).
 I specialise in supporting people overcome anxiety, depression and stress-related problems.
 I work within an integrative framework, where both of us combine our unique resources, strengths and perspectives to find tools, techniques and strategies that work for you, tailored to your particular situation and circumstances.
 I currently only work with adults (18+).

 What counselling can help you with